 The Target HWMP SN = HWMP SN in the forwarding information for this target mesh STA AND the updated path metric is better than the path metric in the forwarding information.

+The mesh STA shall validate its forwarding information to the originator mesh STA, when it transmitted a PREP element which contains corresponding originator mesh STA.
+The mesh STA shall validate its forwarding information to the target mesh STA, when it received a PREP element which contains corresponding target mesh STA.

 Table 14-9 (Data for creation and update of forwarding information due to PREQ element and PREP element) defines the values to be stored in the different fields of the forwarding information after a PREQ element or PREP element has been received.
+Details of PREQ element processing and PREP element processing are described in 14.10.9 (Path request (PREQ) mechanism) and 14.10.10 (Path reply (PREP) mechanism) respectively.